JoeyLI17/US-Highway-Lane-Line-Project/2019-06-20_Lane_Line_Doc_JLI.md

      - <img src="./test_images_3rd/3rd_solidYellowCurve.jpg" width="680" alt="Solid Yellow Curve" />
      - <img src="./test_images_3rd/3rd_whiteCarLaneSwitch.jpg" width="680" alt="White Car Lane Switch" />

-> My intention of using 3rd order line fitting is to capture  the curve.
+> My intention of using the 3rd order line fitting is to capture the curve.
-> But in reality, when there are discrete lines, my method cannot capture the line correctly.
+> But in reality, when there are discrete lines, my method cannot capture the curves or lines correctly.
 > I need to spend more time on the algorithm in the future.
-> Because of this, the final output was using 1st order fitting.
+> Because of this, the final output was using the 1st order fitting.

 5. Use the __k and b__ found in the 1st order fitting.
 I sweep the x pixel from 0 to `xMax` and find y.